 The company was founded in 1969 by Donald and Doris F. Fisher.
 The headquarters for Gap Inc. is in San Francisco, California.

 Gap stores are located worldwide with over 3,500 locations across the world.
 There are over 2,000 in the United States alone.

+It is listed on the New York Stock Exchange under the ticker symbol GPS.
 The company reported total revenue of $13.800 billion in 2021 with an operating income of $-862 million.

 Lululemon Competitors and Alternatives: Final Thoughts

+Chip Wilson thinks that Lululemon can overtake Adidas as the second-largest brand in the future.
 This is a lofty goal and one that will require serious expansion and sales from the brand.

-To really eat into Adidas’ (and Nike’s) core business they will need to convince male buyers to shop their brand.
+To really eat into Adidas’ (and Nike’s) core business, they will need to convince male buyers to shop their brand.

 With the right kind of marketing and sustained growth, Lululemon could become number two.